Cycling in Portugal

 It is possible to rent bikes in many of the more popular tourist towns.
 There are some great bike shops in larger towns but if you’re bringing your bike from home or cycling in really rural areas then I’d pack spare inner tubes etc to be on the safe side.

-As well as your water bottle and puncture repair kit I'd always recommend that you take a map.
+As well as your water bottle and puncture repair kit I’d always recommend that you take a map.
 Sign posts have a habit of petering out in rural areas.
-Having said that some enterprising cycling holiday companies now offer bikes with GPS systems!
+Having said that some cycling holiday companies now offer bikes with GPS systems or you may have one on your phone.

 Competitive Cycling in Portugal